Showing posts with label IFA. Show all posts

 Trabant 601

 From newest to oldest.
-The Trabant 1.1 featured a Volkswagen Polo engine.
+The Trabant 1.1 featuring a Volkswagen Polo engine.

 Trabant kubel was the military version of the Trabant.